Renal vein thrombosis is a blood clot that develops in the vein that drains blood from the kidney.

 Call your health care provider if you have symptoms of renal vein thrombosis.

-If you have experienced renal vein thrombosis, call your health care provider if you develop decreased urine output, difficulty breathing, or other new symptoms.
+If you have experienced renal vein thrombosis, call your health care provider if you have:

-There is no specific prevention for renal vein thrombosis in most people.
-Keeping enough fluids in the body to avoid dehydration may help reduce its risk.
+In most cases, there is no specific way to prevent renal vein thrombosis.
+Keeping enough fluids in the body may help reduce risk.

 Blood clot in the renal vein; Occlusion - renal vein